DonDebonair/dandydev.net/content/statserver-monitoring-everywhere.md

 ### Installation

-For people who are only interested in getting up-and-running, I'll start with the installation instructions.
+For people who are only interested in getting up-and-running, I'll first continue with the installation instructions.
 If you want to install this on a real server, you'll only need Ansible.
 Instructions for installing Ansible, [can be found on their website](http://docs.ansible.com/intro_installation.html), but I'll sum up here how I'd recommend installing Ansible:

 * **Linux**: Use [PIP](http://www.pip-installer.org/) to install Ansible by running `sudo pip install ansible`.
 * **OS X**: Install Ansible with Homebrew by running `brew install ansible`.
 Installation using Homebrew PIP (you're not using OS X's default Python, are you?) doesn't work [because of hardcoded paths](https://github.com/Homebrew/homebrew/pull/21602#issue-17540275).